epsilon003/chess-lens/README.md

-# ♛ ChessLens — AI Chess Analysis Web App
+# ChessLens — AI Chess Analysis Web App

-A full-stack chess analysis application:
+A full-stack chess analysis application built with React, Stockfish WASM, Firebase, and a custom PyTorch vision model.

-- **Image recognition**: upload a photo of any physical board → auto-detect position
+- **Image recognition**: upload a photo of any physical board and auto-detect the position
-- **Stockfish 16 WASM**: instant in-browser engine analysis (no server round-trip)
+- **Stockfish in-browser**: instant engine analysis via WebAssembly — no server round-trip
+- **Opening detection**: automatically identifies the opening from move history using the ECO database
+- **Evaluation graph**: centipawn score plotted across every move with quality classification
+- **Move quality**: each move labelled as Best, Good, Inaccuracy, Mistake, or Blunder
+- **Pattern analysis**: Stockfish analyses all your saved games in batch to find recurring mistake patterns
+- **PGN import**: paste any PGN from Lichess or Chess.com to replay and analyse
+- **Share position**: generates a shareable URL encoding the current board position
-- **Game library**: save, browse, and replay games
+- **Game library**: save, browse, and replay games with player names and notes
-- **Google Auth**: sign in with Google via Firebase
-- **Responsive**: works on phone and desktop

 All free services.
 No paid APIs.